|About This Program|

-The MS in Human Services: Organizational Leadership at Springfield College explores leadership as a critical skill in cultivating healthy, productive, and inclusive organizational culture in the 21st century.
+The MS in Organizational Leadership at Springfield College explores leadership as a critical skill in cultivating healthy, productive, and inclusive organizational culture in the 21st century.
 Due to rapid and constant change in our society, we need leaders who understand the application of theory and the use of data to evaluate one’s own leadership skills and in the human services arena.
 You will be able to demonstrate expertise in leadership, organizational change, building organizational culture, increasing employee engagement, data analysis, and relationship building to influence social change.

 - Students develop leadership and team-building skills needed for implementing and coordinating organizational activities and managing change.

-- Students will enhance their ability to integrate organizational history/communication and management techniques to lead in a constantly changing environment.
+- Students will enhance their ability to integrate organizational history, communication, and management techniques to lead in a constantly changing environment.

-Once your application form is processed you will receive an email with your application portal login credentials.
-Once you login to your application portal you'll be able to upload your essay.
+- Complete the FREE online application: Once your application form is processed you will receive an email with your application portal login credentials and instructions for submitting supplemental materials as listed below.

-In two to three double-spaced pages, please describe significant life experiences that have contributed to your interest in your field, your understanding of this field, your occupational objectives, and why you have chosen Springfield College.
+- Essay: In two to three double-spaced pages, please describe significant life experiences that have contributed to your interest in your field, your understanding of this field, your occupational objectives, and why you have chosen Springfield College.

-Please include any college activities, out-of-school leadership experiences, work history, and community involvement to support your interest in or qualifications for graduate study.
-Once your application form is processed you will receive an email with your application portal login credentials.
-Once you login to your application portal you'll be able to upload your resume.
+- Resume: Please include any college activities, out-of-school leadership experiences, work history, and community involvement to support your interest in or qualifications for graduate study.

-This program requires two letters of recommendation.
-Recommenders will receive an email when you submit your application and will be able to upload your letter to your application.
+- Two letters of recommendation: Two letters of recommendation from a faculty member or direct supervisor: Recommenders will receive an email when you submit your application and will be able to upload your letter to your application.

-- In order to be considered official, transcripts must be received directly from the original source, by email to email@example.com, or mailed to the college address:
+- Transcripts: An official transcript from each college/university you have attended is required.
+In order to be considered official, transcripts must be received directly from the original source, by email to email@example.com or mailed to the college address:

 Office of Graduate Admissions